 Treatments: Treatment for COVID is complicated and not all patients can be treated in the same way.
 Additionally, treatments are evolving rapidly, and your doctor many not treat you in the ways listed below.

-Ventilators: Some doctors now state that ventilators carry risks that may be unacceptable for COVID patients.
-Many doctors now favor a nasal cannula, using ventilators only as a last resort if breathing is labored.
+Ventilators/nasal cannula: While widely used early on, some doctors now state that ventilators carry risks that may be unacceptable for COVID patients.
+Many doctors now favor oxygen therapy using a nasal cannula, using ventilators only as a last resort breathing if labored.

 Hydroxychloroquine, Azithromycin, Zinc: Several doctors from several countries have reported success with this combination.
 Studies on the effects of these drugs have as yet still been non-conclusive.
 Some positive studies suggest that Zinc is the main virus fighter of the treatment, with Hydroxychloroquine allowing better penetration of Zinc into cells.
 Unfortunately, the debate on the efficacy of this regimen has taken on a strongly political tone, which almost always interferes with the scientific process.
 Now pundits, as well as scientists, weigh in on this regimen.
-I’m still holding a “wait and see” posture with this treatment.
+Treatment with Ivermectin is likely more beneficial in a wider range of disease state than HCQ.

 Vaccines: Each spring, scientists learn which flu is likely to be prominent by the following Fall.
 They make some guesses and create a vaccine for the flu season.
 The manufacture process takes a few months.
 But it’s only this short because they already know how to make a flu vaccine.
 Development of a brand new type of vaccine takes between 4 and 30 years!
 There are many methods to make a vaccine, and scientists must try many of them before finding one that works.
 Then they must try the vaccine on patients and make sure they are relatively safe.
 Every vaccine carries some risk of side effects.